jengalas/bwaf-bbw/about/boardandstaff.md

       Architects and the American Society of Landscape Architecture for her design accomplishments.
 Her projects range in scale from urban plans, to public spaces, to infrastructure, to architecture. "
-  - title: Bolanle Williams-Olley
-    title_role: Officer
-    image: "/v1618329337/Bolanle_Williams-Olley_Headshot_yza38d.jpg"
-    description: |-
-      Bolanle Williams-Olley is the Chief Financial Officer at Mancini Duffy, a technology-first design firm, where she oversees the firm’s financial and operational performance.
-With a strong background in financial analysis and strategic initiatives, Bola thrives on building relationships between finance and management teams to ensure the overall financial success of projects and her firm.

-      She holds a Master’s in Education & Social Policy from NYU, Master’s in Applied Mathematics and Bachelor’ in Mathematics from City University of New York, Hunter College.
-She is passionate about service and is the founder of four impact organizations: SheBuildsWaves, SheBuildsLives, SheBuildsMoney and REACH Nigeria.
-  - title: Beverly Willis, FAIA
-    image: "/v1618329223/bev_1_zgox9n.jpg"
-    description: Beverly Willis, FAIA, is an artist, architect, author and philanthropist.
-      After 50 years of practice, she founded the Beverly Willis Architecture Foundation in 2002.
-She served as President of the California Council of American Institute of Architects.
-Beverly was a founding trustee of the National Building Museum in Washington, D.C., a position she still holds.
-    title_role: Founder
   - title: Phoebe Yee, AIA
     title_role: Officer
     image: "/v1618329168/Yee-722x349_dsjmio.jpg"